 When working with my clients, I take a four-step approach to research.
 These four steps use mixed methods to get information that supports your research goals.

-- ANALYZE.
-Excellent analysis is more than just cross-tabs.
+ANALYZE.
+An excellent analysis is more than just cross-tabs.
 My analysis connects the dots and draws a complete picture of the outcomes and impacts of your innovation.
 The result is a set of insights that provide facts to either support or debunk the general assumptions about your issues and shape strategies for improving outcomes and impacts.

 Scholarly Research Interests

-I am also interested in other factors that sustain thriving urban communities, including programs and policies related to food systems, health, energy, workforce development, and small business development.
+I am also interested in other factors that sustain thriving urban communities, including practices, programs, and policies related to climate and environmental justice, food systems, health, energy, workforce development, and small business development.
 If you would like to share your thoughts on these topics, feel free to send me an email.